How to generate random numbers in PHP?

-In your PHP application, you may require to write an algo that generates random numbers that can be used for PINs, passwords or some other purpose.
+In your PHP application, you may be required to write an algo that generates random numbers that can be used for PINs, passwords, or some other purpose.

-The PHP rand function generates a random number (integer) from zero to maximum number returned by getrandmax() function.
-The maximum number in windows platform can be (for example) 32768.
+The maximum number in Windows platform can be (for example) 32768.

 An example: